Tpka-Assignments/Special-Topics-CMPE297/Assignment7-Vertex AI/README.md

-Implemented and showcased the vertex AI codelabs end2end.
+<h2>Assignment 7 _ VERTEX AI.docx/ Assignment 7 _ VERTEX AI.pdf </h2>- Implemented and showcased the vertex AI codelabs end2end.
 Attached the screenshots of the results in the documents,

-Assignment 7 _ VERTEX AI